cisagov/prescup-challenges/pc4/individual-a/round1-hide-and-seek/solution/README.md

 <img src="img/c17-image11.png">

 4. Click Enter.
-5. Right-click the higlighted content, and select `Copy`.
+5. Right-click the highlighted content, and select `Copy`.
 6. Click `File` -> `New` -> `New Hex File`.
 7. Paste the highlighted data in this new file.
 8. Save the file as `image.jpeg` on the Desktop.